wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 .. code-block::

-    $ python3 run-saem-hierarchical.py
+    $ python3 run-hsaem-population-simple.py

-to run the 'simple example' using HSAEM.
+to run the 'simple example' described in 1. above, using HSAEM.